evanfoglia/covid19-tracker/README.md

 In the second command window, run the following command to enable the orders file to be accessed by application json-server -p 5555 orders.json

-In the third command window, run the following command to enable the assets file to be accessed by application json-server -p 5556 assets.json

 ## Screens

 Code in action: